joeldg/eleventy-base-blog/terms/index.md

 Ring-spun cotton, on the other hand, is completely different.
 Ring-spun yarn is made by twisting and thinning the cotton strands to make a very fine, strong, soft rope of cotton fibers.
 Ring-spun cotton t-shirts are more durable and last longer than their regular counterparts, but will also be more expensive, too.</p></div><br>

+<div class='col'><a href="/tags/" class='tags' size='16'><strong>Fleece-Back</strong></a>
+To create fleece-back fabrics, the underside of a knitted fabric is brushed with sandpaper or wire brushes until the yarn becomes soft and fleecy.
+This technique can be applied to a large range of knitted cotton fabrics and is utilized for its velvety hand feel.</p></div><br>

+<div class='col'><a href="/tags/" class='tags' size='16'><strong>Double-Face</strong></a>
+This material is made up of two interlocking knitted fabrics.
+A double-knitted jersey, for example, is made up of two single jerseys knitted together so that both the underside and outside of the fabric are flat.
+Domestically, the Northwestern Knitting Co. has a proprietary knitted fabric made of two distinct layers, while internationally, brands like Norse Projects utilize this material</p></div><br>

 <div class='col'><a href="/tags/" class='tags' size='16'><strong>raglan</strong></a>
 <p>Style of shirt where the fabric continues in one piece up to the neck of a garment, without a shoulder seam.
 These are often referred to as baseball shirts where the sleeves from the neck down are a different color.</p></div><br>